12, 24 or 48V solar generator is an important question to answer before setting out.

 Recently when servicing one of the panels in a string of three, I temporarily connected only two; late in the afternoon they read 62V and were supplying 220W.

 When again connecting the third PV panel in series, the voltage rose to 94V, but here's the interesting part, the wattage shot up to 520, more than double.
 The higher the voltage, the more efficient the whole system becomes, with fewer losses in the cabling and probably elsewhere too.

 The solar charge controller, or MPPT as it's known, enables your batteries to draw a lot more energy from the panels; it keeps the voltage in the wiring near to 150V instead of around the 10V of a flat battery; that improves the efficiency enormously.
 You simply can't do without the maximum power point tracker.

 Read more about this subject at solar charge controller MPPT.

-How I wish that I had gone straight to this 10KW beauty; it's been a difficult learning curve and you can learn from my mistakes.
-Go big from the beginning; it only comes in the 48V system.
+How I wish that I had gone straight to this 10kW beauty; it's been a difficult learning curve and you can learn from my mistakes.
+Go big as you can afford from the beginning; 'Big Boy' only comes in the 48V system.